andresgciamtez/ppno/README.md

 2019 - Andrés García Martínez (ppnoptimizer@gmail.com)
 Licensed under the Apache License 2.0. http://www.apache.org/licenses/

-# DEPENDENCIES
+# INSTALLATION
-Requires:
+pip install ppno
-scipy v1.2
+Requires scipy v1.2

 # PURPOSE
 The program optimizes the pipe diameters of a pressure pipes network defined by an Epanet2 model.
 The result is the selection of the necessary tubes to meet the minimum pressure requirements in the specified nodes of the network.